scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 ``pandera`` subclasses the ``Check`` class to define the ``Hypothesis`` class for the purpose of expressing statistical hypothesis tests.
-To illustrate one of the use cases for this feature, consider a toy scientific study where a control group receives a placebo and a treatment group receives a pill that is hypothesized to improve physical endurance.
+To illustrate one of the use cases for this feature, consider a toy scientific study where a control group receives a placebo and a treatment group receives a drug that is hypothesized to improve physical endurance.
 The participants in this study then run on a treadmill (set at the same speed) for as long as they can, and running durations are collected for each individual.